Italian Holocaust survivor facing mass threats, insults receives police protection | DW | 07.11.2019

 In 1944, Segre was deported from Italy to Auschwitz-Birkenau as a 13-year-old girl.

-Of the 776 Italian children under 14 deported, only 25, including Segre, survived.
+Of the 776 Italian children under 14 years old deported, only 25, including Segre, survived.

 In recent years, she has dedicated much of her time to visiting schools to recount the horrors of the Holocaust perpetrated under Nazi German rule during World War Two.